Performance¶

 | Frame drops, simulation-bound | Lower Reduced Quality Start Distance and set Full Quality Agent Cap. |

-| Frame drops, render-bound | Switch the archetype to VAT or enable instanced rendering. |
+| Frame drops, render-bound | Switch the archetype to VAT.
+Use a low-poly single-material mesh. |

 | One-frame spikes when many agents spawn | Lower Max Spawn Per Frame on the director. |